Academics

 -

-The M.S. in geography is a two-year program with emphasis on research and collaboration between the faculty members and their graduate students.
+Master of Science in GeographyThe M.S. in geography is a two-year program with emphasis on research and collaboration between faculty members and graduate students.
 There are thesis and non-thesis options.

 -

-The Accelerated M.S. in Geography is a plan where students can earn a master's degree in one year, as long as it's the year immediately following the completion of their bachelor's degree.
-Application to the program happens in the third year of undergraduate work and selected courses in the final year can count toward both degrees.
+Accelerated M.S.The accelerated M.S. in geography allows students to earn a master's degree in one year, as long as it is the year immediately following the completion of their bachelor's degree.
+Students apply to the program in their third year of undergraduate study and courses selected in the final year can count toward both degrees.

 -

-This doctoral program specializes in geographic information systems, the global positioning system, remote sensing, and imagery analysis.
+Doctoral GEA ProgramThe doctoral geospatial and environmental analysis program focuses on geographic information systems, the global positioning system, remote sensing, and imagery analysis.
 Environmental analysis in this program is broadly defined from rural/natural to urban/human environments.
 The program can be a collaboration with other departments in the College of Natural Resources and Environment.